mateoKutnjak/chromaway-interview-assignment/README.md

 - Assignment was done on Ubuntu 22.04, but because of Docker it should be working on every OS.
 Docker engine version should be at least 19.0.5 (idealy 24.0.7 - latest version)

+## Tests

-## By running tests, all of the listed assignments are tested
+By running tests, all of the listed assignments are tested

+1. Create new course
+2. Create new student
+3. Enrolling new student to an existing course as **enrollment service administrator**
-1. Enrolling new student to a existing course
+4. Enrolling new student to an existing course as **other user**
-2. Counting how many students are enrolled in specific course
+5. Counting how many students are enrolled in specific course
-3. Listing all courses specific student is enrolled in
+6. Listing all courses specific student is enrolled in

 ## Instructions